park-m/open-source-developer-portal/README.md

 # About Dwolla

-Dwolla is a software platform that makes it easy to move money between banks.
-When using Dwolla APIs your software platform can move money between any 2 bank accounts, or network members, with no transaction fees.
+Dwolla is the ideal platform to move money.
+When using the Dwolla API your software platform can move money between any 2 bank accounts, verify bank accounts, and store funds on behalf of your users.

 Our software platform is compatible with all banks in the United States.
-The developer documents are designed to support our development partners who are building on top of Dwolla's branded platform (v1) or our white labeled infrastructure (v2).
+The developer documents are designed to support our development partners who are building on top of Dwolla's platform.
+Our API is a simple unified access point to connect with US banks and credit unions.

 The Dwolla API developer portal lives here: https://developers.dwolla.com

-Our v1 API documentation is available here: https://docs.dwolla.com/ Our v2 API documentation is available here: https://docsv2.dwolla.com/

 # About the Open Source Developer Portal